Heathers: Plot

-At Westerburg High School, in Sherwood, Ohio, Veronica Sawyer is part of a popular-but-feared clique that includes three wealthy and beautiful girls with the same first name: Heather Duke, Heather McNamara, and the ruthless queen bee, Heather Chandler.
+At Westerburg High School in Sherwood, Ohio, Veronica Sawyer is part of a popular-but-feared clique that includes three wealthy and beautiful girls with the same first name: Heather Duke, Heather McNamara, and the ruthless queen bee, Heather Chandler.
 Tired of the clique abusing its power, Veronica longs for her old life with her kinder but less popular friends.
 She becomes fascinated with new student Jason "J.D."
 Dean after he pulls out a gun and fires blanks to scare football-player bullies, Kurt and Ram.
 Outsider J.D., whose mother committed suicide, has a strained relationship with his explosives-obsessed demolition mogul father.

-Veronica goes with Chandler to a frat party at the fictional Remington University, where she refuses to have sex with one member, unlike Chandler, who is coerced into performing fellatio.
-When Veronica drunkenly vomits in front of Chandler, Chandler vows to destroy Veronica's reputation in retaliation.
-Later, J.D. breaks into Veronica's house through her bedroom window, and they have sex, expressing to each other their mutual hatred of Chandler's tyranny after.
+Veronica goes with Chandler to a frat party at Remington University, where she refuses to have sex with one member, unlike Chandler, who is coerced into performing oral sex.
+When Veronica drunkenly vomits on Chandler, Chandler vows to destroy Veronica's reputation in retaliation.
+Later, J.D. breaks into Veronica's house through her bedroom window, and they have sex.
+They express to each other their mutual hatred of Chandler's tyranny.

 The next morning, Veronica and J.D. break into Chandler's house, planning revenge by using a fake hangover cure to make Chandler vomit.
-Veronica mixes orange juice and milk into a mug, but mistakenly serves Chandler a mug full of drain cleaner poured by J.D., which kills her.
+Veronica mixes orange juice and milk into a mug, but J.D. pours a mug full of drain cleaner, which Veronica accidentally grabs, mistakenly killing Chandler.
 Veronica is horrified by the accident, but J.D. urges her to forge a dramatic suicide note in Chandler's handwriting.
-The community regards Chandler's apparent suicide as a tragic decision made by a troubled teenager, making her even more respected in death than in life.
+The community regards Chandler's apparent suicide as a tragic decision made by a troubled teenager, making her even more worshipped in death than in life.
 Duke uses the attention surrounding Chandler's death to gain popularity by going to many different news stations, feeling the need to be the clique's new leader.